Taking Chances: Promotion

 Dion on stage performing "Eyes on Me" during her Taking Chances Tour stop in Montréal in August 2008.

-An advertising billboard for Taking Chances outside Toronto Eaton Centre in May 2009.
+An advertising billboard for Taking Chances outside the Toronto Eaton Centre in May 2009.

-Dion visited the United Kingdom in late October 2007 and started promoting the album by singing "Taking Chances" on The X Factor on 27 October 2007.
-Later, she performed "Alone" and "Taking Chances" on Saturday Night Divas broadcast on 3 November 2007.
-Dion also filmed An Audience with Celine Dion which was broadcast on 22 December 2007 and performed "Taking Chances", "Eyes on Me", "Alone" and few of her previous hits including: "My Heart Will Go On", "Think Twice", medley of "It's All Coming Back to Me Now/Because You Loved Me/To Love You More", "I Drove All Night", "River Deep – Mountain High" and "The Prayer" in duet with Andrea Bocelli.
-Next, Dion visited France and sang "Taking Chances" and two of her French-language hits with the contestants on Star Academy on 2 November 2007.
-She also filmed performances of "Taking Chances" for two other French television shows, Hit Machine and Vivement Dimanche, which were broadcast on 1 December 2007 and 9 December 2007 respectively.
-On 4 November 2007, Dion flew to Monaco where she received the Legend Award at the World Music Awards and sang "Taking Chances".
-This performance was shown on television on 22 November 2007.
-On 7 November 2007, Dion visited Italy and performed "Taking Chances" and "I Knew I Loved You" on Domenica In, which was broadcast four days later.
-On 10 November 2007, she flew to Germany and sang "Taking Chances" on Wetten, dass..?.
+Dion visited the United Kingdom in late October 2007 and began promoting the album by performing "Taking Chances" on The X Factor on 27 October 2007.
+She later performed "Alone" and "Taking Chances" on Saturday Night Divas, broadcast on 3 November 2007.
+Dion also recorded An Audience with Celine Dion, broadcast on 22 December 2007, where she performed "Taking Chances", "Eyes on Me", "Alone", and several of her earlier hits, including "My Heart Will Go On", "Think Twice", a medley of "It's All Coming Back to Me Now", "Because You Loved Me", and "To Love You More", "I Drove All Night", "River Deep, Mountain High", and "The Prayer" in a duet with Andrea Bocelli.

+Next, Dion visited France and performed "Taking Chances" and two of her French-language hits with contestants on Star Academy on 2 November 2007.
+She also recorded performances of "Taking Chances" for two other French television programs, Hit Machine and Vivement Dimanche, broadcast on 1 December 2007 and 9 December 2007 respectively.
+On 4 November 2007, Dion travelled to Monaco where she received the Legend Award at the World Music Awards and performed "Taking Chances".
+The performance was broadcast on 22 November 2007.
+On 7 November 2007, Dion visited Italy and performed "Taking Chances" and "I Knew I Loved You" on Domenica In, broadcast four days later.
+On 10 November 2007, she travelled to Germany and performed "Taking Chances" on Wetten, dass..?.